home-assistant/home-assistant.io/source/_components/qld_bushfire.markdown

   description: Latitude of the coordinates around which events are considered.
   required: false
   type: string
-  default: Latitude defined in your `configuration.yaml`
+  default: Latitude defined in your configuration
 longitude:
   description: Longitude of the coordinates around which events are considered.
   required: false
   type: string
-  default: Longitude defined in your `configuration.yaml`
+  default: Longitude defined in your configuration
 {% endconfiguration %}